mpadge/bike-clusters/README.md

 values of inter- and intra-cluster distance, and `Clusters Actual`, which does the corresponding calculations for the observed rides.

-All calculations are repeated for a range of numbers of clusters (up to 100).
+All calculations are repeated for a range of numbers of clusters (up to 100, except skater only up to 50).

 ### Usage for a given city and clustering method: